 The offer/acceptance rate clues you in on how many candidates are turning down an offer.
 If the rate is substantial, it should then act as a red flag that tells you uh-oh, something isn’t right with my hiring process.

-Without knowing these numbers and the reasons why someone would turn down a job, your belief in your hiring process will remain unwavering.
+Without knowing these numbers and the reasons why someone would turn down a project, your belief in your hiring process will remain unwavering.

 Like with anything in business, a hiring process is there to be measured and tweaked.